Stencyl/stencylpedia/chapter-12/ads.md

 ## Enhanced AdMob Support

-Through a second-party effort, Stencyl is home to a well-maintained AdMob extension that supports a much richer feature set, most notably, the ability to use full-screen interstitial ads.
+Stencyl is home to a well-maintained AdMob extension that supports a much richer feature set, most notably, the ability to use full-screen interstitial ads.

 [Check out the extension](http://community.stencyl.com/index.php/topic,41376.0.html).